marbl-ecosys/MARBL/docs/src/dev-guide/add-tracer.rst

     dtracers(o2_ind) = o2_production - o2_consumption

 .. note::
-  #.
-This subroutine will be renamed ``marbl_compute_interior_tendencies`` to better reflect what the code is doing.
-  #.
   The ``k`` loop in the example may be removed in favor of doing per-process computations on an entire column at once.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Step 6.
 Add any necessary diagnostics